Brian Carter, Winemaker

 In 2006, Brian released his full line of blended wines, including Oriana, Tuttorosso, Byzance, and Le Coursier (formerly L’Etalon).
 Brian Carter Cellars became the first winery in Washington dedicated exclusively to producing blends.

 Brian was twice touted as “Winemaker of the Year” by Washington Magazine, and he is the only three-time recipient of the Pacific Northwest Enological Society’s Grand Prize.
 Often recognized by his peers, Brian was the Honored Vintner at the 2007 Auction of Washington Wines, and he received the prestigious Industry Service Award from the Washington Association of Wine Grape Growers.
-Dedicated to giving back to the industry that has supported him, Brian chairs the Wine Advisory Committee which makes recommendations on how state funds are spent on wine and grape research at Washington State University.
+Dedicated to giving back to the industry that has supported him, Brian is a long standing member and past chairman of the Wine Research Advisory Committee, which makes recommendations on how state funds are spent on wine and grape research at Washington State University.
 Brian is also a Board Member for the Washington Wine Foundation.

 “It’s great to see my passion for blended wines transformed into these new European-style blends using Washington State grapes.” – Brian Carter